Deputy Director of High Performance Chinese Olympi

 Prior to her arrival at the University of Texas, Sandy worked as an Exercise Physiologist for St. David's Hospital in Austin, Texas, working in the Cardiac Rehabilitation and Wellness Center.
 Before working in Cardiac Rehabilitation, Sandy worked as an Assistant Strength and Conditioning Coach at Texas State University in San Marcos, Texas.
 Under the direction of Head Strength and Conditioning Coach, Larry Levermann, Sandy oversaw the performance training of Volleyball, Track and Field, and Softball.

 In addition, she is a former collegiate track and field hept-athlete and power lifter turned Olympic Weightlifter.
 Sandy has held the title Master Olympic Weightlifting National Champion, 63 kg.
-Class, and has been competing as a nationally ranked weightlifter for over 13 years.
+Class, and competed as a nationally ranked weightlifter for over 13 years.
 A highlight of her weightlifting career was competing for a spot on the 2004 USA Weightlifting Olympic team.